 (small engines) – 1 year.
 High School job placement coach for special needs children

 over the age of 16 – 2 years.
 Janitor – 1 year.
-Child Development Coordinator –
+Domestic Child Development Coordinator –

-you can’t get fired from the job either, no matter how hard you try.)
+you can’t get fired, no matter how hard you try.)